sowjanyastays/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Import dataset
-2.
-3.
-4.
+2. Check for null and duplicate values
+3. Assign x and y values
+4. Split data into train and test data
+5. Import logistic regression and fit the training data
+6. Predict y value
+7. Calculate accuracy and confusion matrix

 ## Program:
 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by: Sowjanya S
-RegisterNumber:
+RegisterNumber:  212220040158
 */
 ```